run-house/runhouse/docs/index.rst

 Runhouse solves a few major problems for machine learning and AI teams:

+#. **A Paved Path for Development at Scale**: Adopting powerful, GPU-accelerated hardware or distributed clusters (Spark, Ray) can be
+   disruptive.
+All development, debugging, automation, and deployment to occur on their runtime; for instance, users of Ray, Spark, or PyTorch Distributed must work on the head node for development.
+Hosted notebook services often serve as stop-gaps for this issue.
+   Runhouse allows Python to orchestrate these systems remotely, bringing the development workflow back to standard Python.
 #. **Iterability**: Developing with Runhouse feels like working locally, even if the code is executing on powerful, multi-node remote hardware.
    In research, avoid writing non-standard code in hosted notebooks; in production, don't iterate by building and resubmitting pipelines.
    The team writes standard Python code locally, and it takes less than 2 seconds per iteration to redeploy the code to remote compute.